alexa/alexa-auto-sdk/modules/alexa/README.md

 The Engine provides methods for notifying it of playback controller events.
 If the platform has playback control features, it must inform the Engine.

+####PlayerInfo Only controls

+The Template Runtime's Player Info template specifies some additional controls to be displayed.
+This is for GUI implementations which use the PlayerInfo template as a reference for their GUI displays.
+The controls available, for a given service, come down with the playerInfo template.
+For toggles, the synced state is also provided by the PlayerInfo template.

+* Buttons
+	- Skip Forward ( service defined scrub forward )
+	- Skip Backward ( service defined scrub backward )
+* Toggles
+	- Shuffle ( toggle shuffle songs )
+	- Loop ( toggle playlist looping )
+	- Repeat ( toggle repeat current media once )
+	- Thumbs Up ( toggle thumbs up state )
+	- Thumbs Down ( toggle thumbs down state )

 To implement a custom handler for the playback controller, the `aace::alexa::PlaybackController` class should be extended:

     #include <AACE/Alexa/PlaybackController.h>